This Utility program is designed for owners of a Dillon XL650 Progressive Loader.

-(Version 1.0 is still available if you are running Windows 9x, or ME)The XL650 Reloading Utility is the result of my desire to enjoy the reloading aspect of my shooting hobby by using the finest reloading equipment available.
-And at the same time minimize my costs so I could maximize my shooting fun.
+[ Version 1.0 is still available for download if you are running Windows 9x, or ME ]The XL650 Reloading Utility resulted from my desire to enjoy the reloading aspect of my shooting hobby using the finest reloading equipment available.
+And at the same time minimize my reloading costs so I could maximize my shooting fun.

 Warning, Computer Geek Info Section: The first version of the program was written in the mid 1990's using Borland C++.
-Version 1.0 of the program had been available on my web sight until just recently when I finally decided the program could no longer handle the needs it was designed to fulfill.
+Version 1.0 of the program had been available on my web sight until recently when I decided the program could no longer handle the needs it was designed to fulfill.
 Unfortunately the original source code for version 1.0 was lost to a hard disk crash shortly after it was completed.
-So replacing the program meant starting from scratch.
-This new design has resulted in a more modern and advanced program design, that has surpassed the original program in features, and ability to meet the growing demands Dillon XL650 owners.
-This new design, version 2, was written using Visual Studio 2008, as a managed C++ Winform application built on the tried and true .Net Framework v2.0.
+Replacing the program meant starting from scratch.
+The new design resulted in a modern and advanced program that surpassed the original in features and the ability to meet the growing capabilities of the Dillon XL650 Reloading Press.
+This new design, version 2, was written using Microsoft Visual Studio 2008, as a managed C++ Winform application built on the tried and true .Net Framework v2.0.
+Also, the programs database is stored in a standard XML data file.
+This file can be modified outside the program using any standard XML editing program such as Microsoft's XML Notepad

 Ok, enough of the geek stuff.
 Here's the background on the original program.
 While researching my XL650 manual I discovered that many of the parts used to reload different caliber cartridges are interchangeable.
-That is to say, they can be used to load more than a single caliber.
+That's to say, they can be used to load more than a single caliber.
 For example, the Shell plate used to load the .45 ACP Pistol cartridge, is the same Shell plate used to load the .30-06 and .270 Rifle cartridges.
-With this in mind I decided that a computer program could maintain a database of Conversion Kits, and the individual parts that make up the Kits, and make reloading simpler and less expensive.
-For example, I could simply ask the computer "what additional caliber's can I reload with the parts that I already have on-hand".
-Or likewise, I could ask the computer for a list of parts that I have to purchase to load a specific caliber that I don't already own, either in Kit form or individually.
-With this query, the program will show you what parts you can use from Kits you already own, and what parts you need to buy that you don't already own as part of another Kit.
+With this in mind, I decided a computer program could maintain a database of Conversion Kits and the individual parts that make up the Kits, and make reloading simpler and less expensive.
+For example, I could ask the computer "what additional caliber's can I reload with the loose XL650 parts and Conversion Kits that I already have on-hand".
+Likewise, I could ask the computer to look at the loose XL650 parts and Conversion Kits that I already have on-hand, and give me a list of parts I must purchase to load a specific caliber that I don't currently load.

 The Dillon XL650 Utility program does this and more.
-The program lets you alter the database so you can keep up to date as Dillon offers new Caliber Conversion Kits.
-You can also control the display to show either Rifle, Pistol or both types of Conversion Kits.
-You can have the program filter the display to show only those Caliber's that use a specific part number for a Shell plate, Arm Bushing, or whatever.
-You can also call up context sensitive help that describes how to use the program.
+The program lets you alter the database so you can keep up as Dillon offers new Caliber Conversion Kits.
+You can control the display to show either Rifle, Pistol or both types of Conversion Kits.
+You can also have the program filter the display to show only those Caliber's that use a specific part number for a Shell plate, Arm Bushing, or whatever.
+The program also lets you call up context sensitive help that describes the programs features.
 All of these operations are easily performed using the Left and Right Mouse buttons.
 Right click the mouse when the cursor is over any of the program's controls to get a popup menu of options.
 The Right Mouse button is the key to most of the programs functionality.

 Download the Software